inkyusa/act_vel_added/README.md

 ```
 The model should perform above 90% success after 15k steps as shown below
 <img src="assets/wandb_sim_transfer_cube_scripted.png">

+Below demonstrates the evaluation of the best performed policy that we trained from above in various views.
 <img src="assets/transfer_cube_policy_eval.gif">

 #### Train sim_insertion_scripted